 Because of this, we knew we needed to add in some fun money to our budget.
 Truth be told, we didn’t even add fun money into our budget because Dave Ramsey never mentions it!
 It’s all gazelle intense all the time.

 The day we allowed ourselves $100 each to spend on fun, frivolous spending was the absolute best day of our debt payoff!
+Learn how to increase your funds and balance your spending.

 Besides adding in the fun money, we stayed pretty gazelle intense and then it finally happened.
 Despite constant setbacks, car repairs and medical bills, we finally became debt-free.